ZeuPark/ZeuPark.github.io/_posts/2025-05-07-Rock-Scissor-Paper.md

 ### 1. What is `__init__`?

 -`__init__` is the constructor method.
 So it is basically something that is already made by python.
-It runs automatically when and object is created, and it`s used to initialize attribute.
+It runs automatically when and object is created, and it's used to initialize attribute.
 It creates the unique traits of the class.
 Surprisingly,  `__init__` is a short term of initialize.

 ---